 |Volume One — Article 3|

 The Renaissance was born in the co-called Middle Ages of the fourteenth century.
 With masterful energy this revival of learning sought to restore the thought and culture, the spirit and aspiration, of classical times.
-The classical Greeks and Romans of the pre-Christian era had taught that there is fulfillment for men in this life.
-And fulfillment, they said, is found in the search for beauty, for life, for value, for position and reward.
+The classical Greeks and Romans of the pre-Christian era had taught that there is "fulfillment" for men in this life.
+And ultimate fulfillment, they said, is found in the search for beauty, for life, for value, for position and reward.

 Men like Augustine sought to extend this ideal to all mankind.
-They conceived of an ideal Christian society governed by the church.
-They claimed that the kingdom of God on earth was established by the growth of the Catholic Church.
-They turned men's faith from Christ's forgiveness and imputed righteousness and their hope from a heavenly city whose Builder and Maker is God, to the growth and enlargement of an earthly church and the society of the church on earth.
+They conceived of an ideal new world-wide Christian society governed by the church.
+They claimed that the kingdom of God on earth was being established by the growth of the Catholic Church.
+They turned men's faith from Christ's forgiveness, imputed righteousness, and the hope of a heavenly city whose Builder and Maker is God, to the growth and enlargement of an earthly church and the society of the church on earth.

-The result was the development of a religious absolutism.
-Salvation was offered only through the sacraments of an earthly and corrupt priesthood.
-The forms of religion were multiplied and the people were burdened with rigorous actions.
+The result was the development of a system of salvation offered only through the sacraments of an earthly and corrupt priesthood.
+The forms of religion were multiplied and the people were burdened with rigorous repetitious ceremonialism.
 The age was dark.
 For more than a thousand years the Western world was sunken in an ignorant stupor, filled with superstition and fear, and abounding only in filth, disease and vice.

-Finally the true light again began to dawn upon men.
+Finally the true light of God's word, the bible, again began to dawn upon men.
 The abominations of Romanism so disgusted society that the world was ripe for the Reformation.
 And the great Reformation truth was to revive the doctrine of justification by faith.
 As in apostolic times, men were taught not to look to this life, nor to any earthly government or to the church of God on this earth, for fulfillment.